Subsystem analysis of continuous-variable resource states: Decomposing squeezed vacuum and Gottesman-Kitaev-Preskill states

 where we used the periodicity of the $\vartheta$-function, $\vartheta\pqty{ z + 1 , \tau } = \vartheta\pqty{ z , \tau }$, to simplify the expression.

 We extract the reduced logical state,

 using the gauge trace, \eqr{eq:gaugetrace}, to find the logical-subsystem matrix element \begin{widetext}

-\end{widetext} The matrix elements are a sum of four integrals, each of which quantify the overlap between three Jacobi theta functions---evaluated at different points.
+\end{widetext} The matrix elements are a sum of four integrals, each of which quantifies the overlap between three Jacobi theta functions, evaluated at different points.
 These points are determined by the summation indices $j,j'$ and the logical indices $\ell, \ell'$.
 When the approximate GKP states are high quality---$\Delta, \kappa \ll 1$---one can verify that, in the integration domain, the three Jacobi theta functions only result in a large overlap when evaluated at the same point.
 In all other cases, the contribution to the sum is small and can be neglected.
 Finally, note that when the GKP states are ideal ($\kappa = \Delta = 0$), the exponential damping term simplifies to 1, and each integral (after normalization) in the sum gives $ \delta_{j, \ell} \delta_{j', \ell'} $.
-In this case, $\rho^{\ell \ell'} = c^*_j c_{j'}$, indicating that the logical state, $\ket{\psi}[L] = c_0 \ket{0}[L] + c_1 \ket{1}[L]$, is pure and is identical to the intended qubit state.
+In this case, $ \rho_L^{\ell \ell'} = c^*_\ell c_{\ell'} $, indicating that the logical state, $\ket{\psi}[L] = c_0 \ket{0}[L] + c_1 \ket{1}[L]$, is pure and is identical to the intended qubit state.
 Note that, contrary to Ref.~\cite{pantaleoni_modular_2020}, no approximations were made here in the derivation of the logical state, \eqr{eq:firstgaugetrace}.

 We analyze the qubit quality for approximate GKP states, \eqr{eq:approxGKPwavefunctionposition}, with parameters $\kappa = \Delta$ by comparing the logical qubit state to the \emph{intended qubit state}, itself specified by the coefficients in the superposition, $\{c_0, c_1\}$.
-In Fig.~\ref{fig:approxplus}(c-d), we show logical Bloch vectors and logical fidelities for approximate GKP states of quality $\kappa$ intended to encode either a $\ket{+}$ or a $\ket{0}$.
+In Figs.~\ref{fig:approxplus}(c) and~\ref{fig:approxplus}(d), we show logical Bloch vectors and logical fidelities for approximate GKP states of quality $\kappa$ intended to encode either a $\ket{+}$ or a $\ket{0}$.